 - 1 tablespoon chopped fresh dill

-- 75g (3 oz) finely chopped smoked salmon, plus extra for garnish
+- 75g (3 ounces) finely chopped smoked salmon, plus extra for garnish

 - 1 teaspoon finely grated lemon peel